Free Tool Schedule of Values AIA-style billing starter

 2. Assign a scheduled value to each item

 The total of all line items should match the contract amount you are billing against.
-If it does not, confusion starts before the first invoice is ever submitted.
+If it does not, confusion starts before the first pay application is ever submitted.

 3. Track progress honestly